radimurban/opt_methods_project/src/resource_allocation/README.md

 }
 ```

 The value of the mutation rate works as a threshold value in an if statement.
 If the generated double is less than or equal to the mutation rate, the method mutate is called.
 In the mutate method a random index is chosen.
 To maintain consistency of the values among the function calls, we have to subtract the cost of the current number of the resource from the total cost and then, after having the mutated value we again have to add the cost to the total cost.
-As mentioned above, this is purely for testing purposes agains the full GA and we are aware that a microGA does not implement any mutation.
+As mentioned above, this is purely for testing purposes against the full GA and we are aware that a microGA does not implement any mutation.

 #### Termination
 This implementation of a microGA for resource allocation always terminates.
 The main while loop ends after at most a given number of generations (initialized in the code to be 100) or when the change in the fitness of the best resource allocation in the current and the previous generation is equal.
 This property is implemented in the code as follows due to possible machine numbers imprecision when computing with doubles (machine precision).